SIP transfers

 System variables{call_id}, {from_phone_number}, {to_phone_number}Built-in system variables for the current call

-Info Extractors
+Info extractors

 An info extractor lets the AI agent pull a specific piece of information from the conversation and pass it as a header value.
 Each extractor has two fields: